code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 This first part of the code contains import statements allow you to install the necessary dependencies to construct the application.
 The group at the top are regular Python dependencies while the ones at the bottom draw from the :ref:`NOS-T tools library <nostTools>`.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 8-28
+	:lines: 8-20

 This next set of import statements are customized for FireSat+ values from the constellation configuration files.
 The first set of imports draws in the message schema configuration, which defines the structure of how **Satellites** communicates data.
 The second set of imports pulls in values to define the constellation: the ``PREFIX`` the messages will be published on, the ``NAME`` of the satellite, the ``SCALE`` of the timed simulation, the two-line element sets (``TLEs``) that define the satellites' orbit, and the ``FIELD_OF_REGARD``, which indicates the region visible on Earth by the satellite's instrument.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 30-43
+	:lines: 22-35

+The first line in the code block below sets up a logger to help you track what is going on.
+More info on the various levels can be found
-The function below, ``compute_min_elevation``, returns the minimum elevation angle required for a satellite to observe a point from it's current location.
+`here <https://docs.python.org/3/howto/logging.html#when-to-use-logging>`__.
+Next, the function, ``compute_min_elevation``, returns the minimum elevation angle required for a satellite to observe a point from it's current location.
 It accepts the parameters altitude and field_of_regard to complete mathematical functions to return the degree on minimum elevation.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 45-72
+	:lines: 37-63

 Next, the ``compute_sensor_radius`` function  pulls in the result of compute_min_elevation and the altitude value to return ``sensor_radius``, which provides the radius of the nadir pointing sensor's circular view projected onto Earth.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 74-98
+	:lines: 66-89

 The ``get_elevation_angle`` is a function that uses the Skyfield library.
 It accepts the parameters ``t``, ``sat``, and ``loc``.
 The first two, respectively, represent the Skyfield time object, the Skyfield EarthSat object.
 The third is the latitude/longitude of the spacecraft's subpoint, along with the spacecraft altitude.
 It returns an elevation angle in respect to the topocentric horizon.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 100-117
+	:lines: 92-109

 These two functions, ``check_in_view`` and ``check_in_range``, affirm if the elevation angle and immediate location of the satellite enable it to connect to a ground station and view regions on Earth.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
-	:lines: 120-168
+	:lines: 112-159

 Constellation class
 ~~~~~~~~~~~~~~~~~~~